MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 import com.microsoft.azure.mobile.distribute.Distribute;
 ```

-## 2. Customize or localize the in-app update dialog

-You can easily provide your own resource strings if you'd like to change or localize the text displayed in the update dialog.
-Look at the string files in [this resource file](https://github.com/Microsoft/mobile-center-sdk-android/blob/master/sdk/mobile-center-distribute/src/main/res/values/strings.xml).
-Use the same string name/key and specify the localized value to be reflected in the dialog in your own app resource files.

-## 3. Enable or disable Mobile Center Distribute at runtime
+## 2. Enable or disable Mobile Center Distribute at runtime

 You can enable and disable Mobile Center Distribute at runtime.
 If you disable it, the SDK will not provide any in-app update functionality.